Wedding Photography at Lambeth Town Hall & Register Office

 The Lambeth Town Hall Registrars & Photography

 The registrars and staff at Lambeth are always busy with weddings, particularly in the summer months.
-The town hall has no less than 9 wedding spaces available, so it is imperative that everything runs on time and to schedule.
+The town hall has 9 wedding spaces available, so everything must run on time and according to schedule.
 And it does – like clockwork…

 The registrars are friendly and approachable, which is a great help for the photographer.
-They are accommodating throughout the couple’s short time getting married, treating every wedding with the care that the occasion deserves.
+They are accommodating throughout the couple’s short time marriage ceremony, treating every wedding with the care it deserves.

 - You can check availability and book through the Lambeth Council website or email love@lambeth.gov.uk.